microsoft/fluentui/specs/Menu.md

 <Toolbar items={toolbarItems}>
 ```

 The v7 `ContextualMenu` on the other hand, only supports the checkbox selection state implicitly.
-This behaviour must be controlled by consumers and uses `canCheck` and `isChecked` props:
+This behavior must be controlled by consumers and uses `canCheck` and `isChecked` props:

 ```typescript
 const menuProps = {